QosmoInc/pesto_tilde/ReadMe.md

 ### Apple Silicon Macs: Unquarantine (If Needed)

 If you encounter issues with Max not loading the external on an Apple Silicon Mac due to security restrictions, you may need to unquarantine the `.mxo` file.
-Open Terminal and run:
+This can be done within the pop-up, alternatively you can open Terminal and run:

 ```bash
 xattr -r -d com.apple.quarantine externals/pesto~.mxo/Contents/MacOS/*